The Arts Department: Cinema/Video Production

 - VI.
 Catalog Course Description

-- This course introduces the equipment, techniques, and the art of filmmaking.
+- This course introduces students to the equipment, techniques, and the art of filmmaking.
 Through a series of exercises and projects, students explore the basic processes of motion picture production from planning and filming to editing and incorporation of sound.
-Students create two (2) original black and white wild track films.

 - VII.
 Required Course Content and Direction